brunobrito89/udacity-ndda-module-6/README.md

 # Udacity Data Analyst Nanodegree Project 6
-## This repository contains the final project of Data Visualization Module.
+## This repository contains the final project of the Data Visualization Module.

 ## Summary
 This analysis was created in order to help users understand which circumstances could have led the passengers to a higher survival rate.